timmckague/timandvictoria/src/pages/blog/2019-03-22-hike-moroccos-mount-toubkal.md

 As we left the Riad to go rent crampons, Hussain, the owner of the Riad, upon hearing our plans to self guide casually let us know that since the attack in December there were police control points along the trail and we would not be permitted to pass without a guide.

 The sad reality for us travelling in Morocco, is that we trust no one.
 This again is influenced heavily by the blog posts we read in preparation for the trip and as well from a few experiences with Moroccan cab drivers.
-As a side note, after spending the 2 weeks in Morocco, I think that feeling is only somewhat justified, we met many people here that were very nice to us and that we don’t think were trying to scam us in any way!
+As a side note, after spending 2 weeks in Morocco, I think that feeling is only somewhat justified - we met many people here that were very nice to us and that we don’t think were trying to scam us in any way!

-We decide that we need to validate this new information because it sounds like a great way to try and sell a guides services.
+We decide that we need to validate this new information because it sounds like a great way to try and sell a guide's services.
 The first person we check this information with is Ibrahim, the man renting us crampons.
 He re-confirms the story, but we don’t really trust his account either because he subsequently tries to sell us guide services.
-We need someone else to confirm the story, we recall passing a police check point at the entrance of the town.
+We need someone else to confirm the story.
+We recall passing a police check point at the entrance of the town.

 Who better to ask than the Police?
 They are the ones enforcing this new rule at their checkpoints.
 Fortunately for us, Grace is travelling Morocco with us and she speaks french very well and was able to ask the Police whether this was in fact a new law.
 The Police give us the same story, with an extra detail, the guide just has to be a local person.
 The police officer then seems to start to make an attempt to sell us a guide, but catches himself part way and simply bids us farewell.